sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/types-draft.md

 Weight
 ---

-Returns weights in metric and imperial units.
-Recognizes digits followed optionally by pounds, kilograms, or their abbreviations.
+Returns pounds and kilograms.
+Recognizes numbers represented as digits followed optionally by pounds, kilograms, or their abbreviations.
 For example:

 ```json
 1,00.4 kg